|

 (drop) and back (punch is better) to make your opponent tired

 1 feet inside the line to be safe).
-Do flat baseline punching to
+Do flat baseline punching

 keep your opponent off balance.
 Smash to the body at times to confuse